 Yes.
-The cafeterias on both campuses operate on an online pre-order basis for students from Kindergarten up to grade 8.
+The cafeterias on both campuses operate on an online pre-order basis for students from Early Years 4 up to grade 8.
 Registration forms for the lunch program are available from the Lower School Office and the Sindelfingen Office.
 Once registered, ordering and payment is direct to our provider, Michael Schmitt Gastro.

 The lunch program offers two options at a cost of Euro 4,96 per meal:

 Menu 1 – a meat or fish menu with vegetables, salad and a dessert or fresh fruit

 Menu 2 – a vegetarian meal with vegetables, salad and a dessert or fresh fruit

 You may order or cancel orders up until 9am each day and you have the opportunity to order up to six weeks at one time.

 On the Degerloch Campus a café offers a selection of healthy snacks and drinks from 08:00 to 16:30.
 Parents are welcome to use the café.

 While we do not have a school uniform as such, we do require that all students on both campuses wear the Physical Education uniform during their PE classes.

 When a student enters ISS for the first time, they will be given a complimentary full uniform set (white ISS t-shirt, blue ISS shorts, long pants and fleece).
 After that, and if a family wants more than one of any item, they can be purchased at school from the PE Department, or can be ordered online and picked up at the PE Department.